Fawn-coloured Lark

 Home Alphabetical Maps Taxonomic Links/Resources

-The endemic East African foxy lark was recently split from the south African fawn-coloured lark.
-It is longer than the fawn-coloured lark and the ranges do not overlap.
-The upper photo was taken at Mwiba (3-18).
-The two adults in the 2nd row were photographed in Tarangire (5-08).
-The immature (left 3rd row) was seen at Lobo (9-08).
-The juveniles (right 3rd row & left lower) were seen at Mbiwa Ranch and the right lower adult, at Manyara Ranch Conservancy (11-11), all 3 courtesy of Colin Beale.
+The fawn-coloured lark subspecies C. africanoides intercedens, formerly separated as the foxy lark, has rejoined the fawn-coloured lark designation based on a study showing minimal genetic difference.
+The upper photo was taken at Mwiba.
+The immature (left 3rd row) was seen at Lobo.
+The juveniles (right 3rd row & left lower) were seen at Mbiwa and the right lower adult, at Tarangire, courtesy of Colin Beale.
+The other photos were taken at Tarangire, Oldonyo Sambu and Yaeda Valley.
 Click the photo above to see 18 enlargements including a nest, juveniles, immatures and a leucistic bird.

 Last page